-4.7 In all, around 226.2 million interchanges are estimated to have been made among National Rail operated services (interchanges between rail and tube or other modes are excluded except for cross-London journeys).
-This is an increase of 7.1% compared to the 2012/13 results (211.1 million).
+4.7 In all, around 230.3 million interchanges are estimated to have been made among National Rail operated services (interchanges between rail and tube or other modes are excluded except for cross-London journeys).
+This is an increase of 1.8% compared to 2013/14 (226.1 million).
 The ten top stations are listed in the table below.
-The strong growth at Stratford is likely due to growth in passengers connecting with other rail services at the station.